 Lia is an amazing flamenco dancer and a talented freelance journalist.

-Tess is a Ph.D. student in biology who hangs around with spirit bears
+Tess is a Doctor of Biology who hangs around with spirit bears and

 And speaking of wild animals. . .